Austral storm petrel: Threats and conservation

 Several species of austral storm petrels are threatened by human activities.
 The New Zealand storm petrel is listed as critically endangered, and was also considered extinct for many years, but was sighted again in 2003, though the population is likely to be very small.
-Storm petrels face the same threats as other seabirds; in particular, they are threatened by introduced species.
+Storm petrels face the same threats as other seabird species; in particular, they are threatened by introduced species.